link-er/seminar_UDL_wise2526/docs/index.md

 ## Announcements
 - On **3rd November** I have to attend my research group meeting to give a presentation - I would ask you to start around 1.5 hours later, so at 15.30.
 Please let me know if it does not work for you.
 - Presentations will be stored (at least for the time of the seminar) [here](https://drive.google.com/drive/folders/1DlAwCetCqR_Qu3-5aVA0qH4auK8Dk6KA?usp=sharing)
+- On **1st December** my collegue Tim Katzke will replace me while I am away at a conference.

 ## Semester Details
 - **Dates:** 20 Oct 2025 – 2 Feb 2026